 3 Seal all openings such as vents and windows with plastic sheeting.
 With your confined attic, you can start drying the mold.
 Working with active mold will only spread the fungus, but you can neutralize the spores by drying them.
 For best results, use fans, a radiator or a dehumidifier.

-Prepare the mixture to vaporize
+Prepare the mixture to be sprayed against mold

 4 Mix 1 teaspoon of white vinegar or tea tree oil with every cup of water you need to attack your mold colony.
 Tea tree oil and white vinegar are both completely natural and safe for wood, but have strong fungicide properties.
 Mix your vinegar or oil solution in a spray bottle and spray the mold in your attic.
 For heavy mold work, white vinegar may not be strong enough.
 In these cases, try mixing 1 part hydrogen peroxide with 2 parts water.
 Spray it and wait an hour.
 Peroxide is also safe and natural.